Skip to content

 Stage 1: Awareness

-You can't make a sale if your prospects don't know who you are!
+You won’t find sales success if your prospective customers don’t know who you are!

-The awareness stage is where your buyer discovers your company and your sales funnel starts.
+The awareness stage is where your prospect discovers your company, and the sales funnel process starts.

 This can be achieved through word of mouth, cold calling, cold email templates, your company's outbound campaigns, a viral piece of content on social media, or a podcast.

-It's a good idea to get a list of your ideal customers ready at this stage.
-Cognism Brand Ambassador Ryan Reisert says:
+It’s also a good idea to get a list of your ideal customers ready at this stage.

 “Your prospecting list is your strategy.
 Stick to it.
 When it comes to your ICP or buyer personas, you want to be super tight from the get-go, so you're not wasting time with churn later down the line.”